CathleenS/ProximitySdkExample/README.md

 ## Usage

-To understand the basic functionality of LTE Direct we recommend to read Qualcomm’s QDiscovery SDK documentation:
+To understand the basic functionality of LTE Direct we recommend to read Qualcommâ€™s QDiscovery SDK documentation:
 [https://ltedirect.qualcomm.com/resources/docs/lte-d-supplemental-sdk-docs](https://ltedirect.qualcomm.com/resources/docs/lte-d-supplemental-sdk-docs)

 The Proximity SDK manages the complex LTE Direct transaction workflow for subscribe/publish/match of expressions.
-It combines expressions into stand-alone ‚Tasks’ which can create, destroy and update multiple asynchronous transactions.
+It combines expressions into stand-alone â€šTasksâ€™ which can create, destroy and update multiple asynchronous transactions.
 Each Task is running independently and is designed to represent a certain feature within your application (e.g. car2car, people discovery, messaging).
 Therefore all expressions created within a Task use the same expression prefix.

 The Tasks are separated into Public Managed, Public Unmanaged and Private functionality (based on Transaction Types).
 Additionally each Task is split into Publish and Subscribe functionality (based on Publish and Subscribe expressions)